 The Central Coast Film Festival’s (CCFF’s) mission is to celebrate cinema and promote media arts and entertainment on California’s Central Coast.
 This will be executed through fun, engaging and entertaining films that spark inspiration or set our imagination free.
 2020 will be our inaugural year that will light the spark to many subsequent festivals.

 Set in the Santa Ynez Valley, the heart of California’s Central Coast, makes this the perfect home for the CCFF.
 Surrounded by some of the greatest vineyards in the world, Santa Ynez Valley is home to several fantastic and individual communities that make it the perfect venue for CCFF.
-In Buellton, the Marriott Hotel plays host to the seminars and lectures by filmmakers and professionals.
-It also is home to the filmmaker lounge and registration center.
-Next door is Parks Plaza Theatre where majority of the screenings will take place.
-It is also home to some amazing festival parties at one of the many nearby breweries.
+We also want CCFF to be a hands on educational experience as well, hosting many industry professionals, vendors and lectures to be done throughout the festival.

 The CCFF encourages filmmakers and films that were originated in the Central Coast to submit.
 There is a special category for Central Coast Resident Filmmakers and Films.
 Resident Filmmakers (Producers and/or Directors) are required to have an address in Monterey, San Luis Obispo, Santa Barbara or Ventura Counties.
 The Central Coast Films must have a location in San Luis Obispo, Santa Barbara or Ventura Counties that is featured in the film.
 A special award will be given for “Best Central Coast Filmmaker” and “Best Central Coast Film.”